fanoframework/fanoframework.github.io/middlewares/index.md

 );
 ```

-and then you can register a middleware to global middlewares as follows
+and then you can register a middleware to application middlewares as follows

 ```
 var appMiddlewares : IMiddlewareList;